 Luahna Peak Summit Views

-We enjoyed another extended visit with an hour on top.
-It was so hard to leave this place and the gorgeous views behind.
-Glacier Peak continued to steal the show on this trip.
+We enjoyed another extended visit by spending an hour on top.
+With the weekend’s perfect weather, leaving this place and the views behind was hard.
+Once again, Glacier Peak continued to steal the show throughout the trip.

-From here, I also got a clear look at Clark Glacier.
-The views were immense, but I wish I knew the names of the peaks around here.
-Though, I couldn’t wait to discover them as I slowly worked my way through the Bulger List.
+From here, I got a clear look at Clark Glacier and Richardson Glacier.
+The views were immense, but I wish I could name the nearby peaks.
+I couldn’t wait to discover them as I slowly worked through the Bulger List.

 See more trip photos here.